 - Log in to Fastmail.

-- Go to Settings → Sending Identities and click Add identity.
+- Go to Settings → Migration and click Add external sending address (SMTP) without importing mail.

 - Enter your Tuffmail address and click Next.
 On the following screen, click Save.

-- Click Verify next to your Tuffmail identity.
+- Click Verify next to your Tuffmail address.
 On the following screen, click Send verification code.

 - Find the email with your verification code.
 (If you've already done step 1 of forwarding your Tuffmail address to Fastmail, look in your Fastmail inbox.)
 Return to the Verify screen, enter the code, and click the Verify button.